rp3547/TDSADH18/docs/yorkvillecouncil.md

 <blockquote>
 **<h1 =class "h1"><pre><code>Gala for Yorkville Council</h1>**
 **Proceeds from the June 22
-performance by the American
+<br>performance by the American
-Ballet Theater at the Metropolitan Opera House will go to the Yorkville Youth Council.
+<br>Ballet Theater at the Metropolitan Opera House will go
+<br>to the Yorkville Youth Council.
 Tickets, at $30, $55 and
-$75, are available from Mrs.
+<br>$75, are available from Mrs.
 Gillette Boland, 40 East 68th
 Street, as are $10 tickets for a pre-performance supper at